 repertuar.spb.ru has a solution for you right here!
-Our Breast Milk Calculator helps you determine the quantity your baby needs in every feeding.
-All you need to know is the number of feedings that he needs every day and our calculator will give you:
+Our Breast Milk Calculator helps you determine the quantity of milk your baby needs in every feeding.

 The milk intake of the baby may increase after five days to until a month.
 Thereafter, it remains almost constant for up to six months.
 So don't worry if you have to express the same amount of milk for the baby for up to six months.
 Most importantly, do not compare your baby's milk intake with that of other babies.
 As long as your child is happy and healthy, he is getting enough milk every day.